webpack/webpack.js.org/src/content/guides/progressive-web-application.md

 }
 ```

 If you haven't previously done so, run the command `npm run build` to build your project.
 Then run the command `npm start`.
-This should produce output like this:
+This should produce the following output:

 ``` bash
 > http-server dist